 Screening for the condition is non-invasive and takes about 30 seconds.
 With early detection and proper treatment, people diagnosed with scoliosis can lead healthy, active lives.

 Brittany is originally from Watertown, NY and graduated from Clarkson university in Potsdam, NY with a Master of Physical Therapy degree in 2005.
 She has worked as a PT in Charlotte for 14 years helping people of all ages live their best most functional life.
-She was trained by the US BSPTS SChroth-Barcelona Institute in Cl Schroth-based scoliosis Treatment.
+She was trained by the US BSPTS SChroth-Barcelona Institute and is a BSPTS C1/C2 Schroth Certified Therapist.
 She and her husband have two beautiful girls and a black lab named Barkley.

 Schroth Based Scoliosis Treatment